1. Blog

 About

 Traktor is another popular choice of DJ software for Windows 10 that lets you mix music in real time with ease.
-It has all the standard features you need to mix live and has other tools for managing your libraries and preparing tracks.
+It has all the standard features you need to mix live and has other tools for managing your libraries and importing new tracks.

-Additionally, you can buy a permanent license for Traktor, meaning you can save money in the long run compared to a subscription.
+Additionally, just like DJay Pro, you can buy a permanent license for Traktor from Native Instruments, meaning you can save money in the long run compared to a subscription.

 Traktor comes in a range of purchase options, including Traktor PRO, Traktor PRO Plus, Traktor LE3, and the free version Traktor DJ 2.